Ralph Lauren

 • Advanced search was designed with out-of-box AEM components, unblocked the project, and sped up development.

-• Not only we solved the Search problems, but we also introduced new design theme and new features.
+• Not only did we solve the search problems, but we also introduced a new design theme and new features.

 • Brainstormed features like Workflow and Lightbox for the product roadmap.